DAY 1

 B, L, D included

 Today we explore Toruń’s architectural treasures, ranging through Gothic, Renaissance and Baroque, on a guided city walking tour, starting at the riverside remains of the 13th century Teutonic Knights’ Castle around which the Old Town developed.
 The Cathedral of John the Baptist and John the Evangelist, the Town Hall and the Church of St. James in the adjacent New Town are fine examples of the Brick Gothic style typical of the Baltic Sea region.
-In the afternoon, we visit the museum dedicated to Nicolaus Copernicus, who, in the 16th century, stopped the Sun and moved the Earth.
+In the afternoon, we visit the museum dedicated to Nicolaus Copernicus based in his original home.

 DAY 4